jessi25924/CymruVineyardProject1/README.md

 * [Grammarly](https://www.grammarly.com/) this documentation has been grammar-proofed using Grammarly to ensure clarity and professionalism.

+* [ui.dev](https://ui.dev/amiresponsive) used to show website appearance on desktop, laptop, tablet, and phone.

 ### Code

 * Markdown Cheatsheet provided by Adam Pritchard, Code Institute.